thwill1000/cmm2-zmim/README.md

 More information can be found on the official Colour Maximite 2 website at http://geoffg.net/maximite.html

-**2. Will you be supporting the original Colour Maximite / Mono Maximite ?**
+**2. Will you be supporting the original Colour Maximite / Mono Maximite / Pi-cromite / MMBasic for DOS ?**

-Perhaps.
+The current release includes a Colour Maximite 1 version (which may also work on the Mono Maximite, but it untested) this can be executed with `RUN "/zmim/zmim_cm1.bas"`

-I started developing this on the original Colour Maximite and when I switched to the CMM2 I tried to ensure I kept the memory footprint small and used only backward compatible features (or those that could be easily translated).
+However it is 25 times slower (~30 instructions per second) than the Colour Maximite 2 version (~800 instructions per second) and as a result pretty much unplayable.

-However a good Z-machine implementation needs to run at more than 1000 Z-machine instructions per second.
-Currently Z-MIM runs at about 650 instructions per second on the CMM2 and early tests on the original Colour Maximite suggest that can only manage about 20 instructions per second.
-In conclusion it may be possible to port back, but most likely will be unplayable ... or at least comparable to playing it over a very slow dial-up modem.
+Pi-cromite and MMBasic for DOS versions are "in progress", watch this space.

 **3. Will you be supporting .z4, .z5, etc. story formats ?**